List of speakers of the United States House of Representatives: List of speakers

 The House has elected a speaker 128 times since 1789: at the start of each of the 118 congresses, plus on 10 occasions when a vacancy arose during a Congress via death, resignation, or motion to vacate.
 Of the 56 people who have served as speaker of the House over the past years, 32 served multiple terms; seven of them served nonconsecutive terms: Frederick Muhlenberg, Henry Clay, John W. Taylor, Thomas Brackett Reed, Joseph W. Martin Jr., Sam Rayburn, and Nancy Pelosi.
-Altogether, there have been 65 occasions on which a new speaker took office.
 Every speaker of the House has been a member of a political party or faction; the number affiliated with each is:

 – 22; – 18; – 6; (Note: John Taylor served as speaker twice in the 1820s; initially he was as a member of the Democratic–Republican Party, and later, when the party began to fracture, he sided with its pro–Adams faction.) – 3; (Note: During James K. Polk's tenure as Speaker, the Jacksonian bloc amalgamated into the modern Democratic Party.) – 3; – 2; – 2; (Note: Frederick Muhlenberg served as speaker twice in the 1790s, before political factions coalesced into formal parties; initially he identified with the pro–administration faction, but later he aligned himself with the anti–administration faction.) – 1; – 1; – 1.